orstewar/ist346-content/labs/F.md

 1. From your PowerShell command prompt, start another command prompt:
 `PS ist346-labs\lab-F> start powershell`
-1. You will now have two powershell command prompts open.
-Try to arrange your windows so that you can see the website, and BOTH powershell windows.
+1. You will now have two PowerShell command prompts open.
+Try to arrange your windows so that you can see the website, and BOTH PowerShell windows.
 This is important as you will want to be able to view the web site and the logs at the same time.
 I suggest arranging your windows like this:
 ```
 +-------------------------+
 | browser    | powershell |